 M=(x1+x22,y1+y22)M = \left(\frac{x_1 + x_2}{2}, \frac{y_1 + y_2}{2}\right)

-Average the two xx-coordinates, then average the two yy-coordinates.
-Use this when a problem asks for the point exactly in the middle of a line segment.
+In words: average the two xx-coordinates, then average the two yy-coordinates.
+Each symbol is one coordinate of one endpoint, and the two 22's are what turn each sum into an average.
+Use this whenever a problem asks for the point exactly in the middle of a line segment.

 Find the midpoint of the segment with endpoints (4,6)(-4, 6) and (10,2)(10, -2).